Paying Principal on a Car Loan: What Does This Mean?

 Perhaps your credit score has improved since taking out your original auto loan.
 For example, if you took out a $20,000, 60-month car loan at 5.9% interest and you’ve made 12 monthly payments of $386 per month, you may be able to refinance at a lower interest rate.
 If you get a refinanced loan with a 1.99% interest rate, your new payment will be $357 per month for 48 months, and you’ll save about $1,392 in finance charges over the life of the loan.

 Some lenders won’t let you pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan early.
 You could use our auto refinance calculator to see if refinancing is right for you.

-Before you make a decision, it’s important to understand whether you’ll be charged a pre-payment penalty.
+Before you make a decision, it’s important to understand whether you’ll be charged a prepayment penalty.
 It doesn’t make sense to pay off a loan early if doing so will cost you more.
-In this case, check out your options for refinancing the loan.
-Depending on the terms and interest rate of your new loan, you may be able to offset any fees imposed by your previous lender while saving money.
+But if you’re able to land a competitive term and interest rate on an auto refinance loan, you may be able to offset any fees imposed by your previous lender and save money.

 If you have a simple interest auto loan without prepayment penalties and your lender will let you pay down the principal, it may make sense to stick with your current loan and work toward paying it off early.